-On 11 April 2019, Police Scotland referred the incident to the Police Investigations and Review Commissioner (PIRC) in terms of Section 33A (c) of the Police, Public Order and Criminal Justice (Scotland) Act 2006 as amended and the Police Investigations and Review Commissioner (Investigations Procedure, Serious Incidents and Specified Weapons) Regulations 2013 for consideration of investigation.
-At the time of the initial referral to the PIRC the exact circumstances of how the man came by his injury were not known and the incident was investigated.
+On 25 February 2020, BTP referred the incident to the Police Investigations and Review Commissioner (PIRC) in terms of Section 33A (c) of the Police, Public Order and Criminal Justice (Scotland) Act 2006 (as amended) and the Police Investigations and Review Commissioner (Investigations Procedure, Serious Incidents and Specified Weapons) Regulations 2013.

 The PIRC decided to investigate the use of Captor Incapacitant spray during the incident to ascertain if its use was necessary, justified and proportionate in the circumstances.